gauthiercler/text-summarization/README.md

 In order to evalute generated summaries with reference summary, we need a relavant evaluation tool.
 How can we state in term of number how close is our summary to the reference one.

-We decided to use ROUGE evalution system.
+We decided to use ROUGE evaluation system [].
+ROUGE evaluation is a method to calculate the percentage of generate summary in reference summary and vice versa

 ## Results